kyo1988/Kyo.github.io/_posts/2021-06-03-derivation-of-black-scholes-pde-and-its-analytical-solution-by-arbitrage-pricing-theory.md

 \frac{p_{u u}(u)}{p(u)}=\frac{2}{\sigma^{2}}\frac{q_{v}(v)}{q(v)}．
 \end{eqnarray}

-Focusing on both sides of the obtained equation \eqref{SeparationVariables}, the left side is a function of only $u$ and the right side is a function of only $v$, then constants irrelevant to $u$ and $v$, which is $-k^{2} (0 \leq k \lt \infinity )$.
+Focusing on both sides of the obtained equation \eqref{SeparationVariables}, the left side is a function of only $u$ and the right side is a function of only $v$, then constants irrelevant to $u$ and $v$, which is $-k^{2} (0 \leq k \lt \infty )$.
 Therefore, finding the solution of the heat conduction equation \eqref{HeatConductionEquation} results in the problem of solving the following two ordinary differential equations.

 * $\dfrac{p_{u u}(u)}{p(u)}=-k^{2}$
 * $\dfrac{2}{\sigma^{2}}\dfrac{q_{v}(v)}{q(v)}=-k^{2}$